-Applications should be submitted to the Academic Director, Humanitarian Assistance Programme, Faculty of Agriculture, University College Dublin, Belfield, Dublin 4.
+Applications should be submitted to the Director, Humanitarian Assistance Programme, Department of Agribusiness, Extension and Rural Development, Faculty of Agriculture, University College Dublin, Belfield, Dublin 4.

 HUAS P001 Intensive Programme

 The Intensive Programme is a 10 day intensive course bringing together all the students of the partner universities and key players involved in humanitarian assistance.
 The purpose is to give students an overview of the key issues relating to humanitarian assistance.